Reading Time: 4 minutes

 When I trained in the commercial sector the music selections at the gym were beyond uninspiring.

-If you like pop music that’s fine, but the cheesy, poppy, testosterone draining Billboard Top 100 music does absolutely nothing for me when it’s time to push some plates.
+If you like pop music that’s fine, but the cheesy, poppy, testosterone draining Billboard Top 100 music does absolutely nothing for me during a real training session.

 During the majority of my workouts at The Center, I prefer to listen to powerful motivational soundtracks.
 This could be either motivational speaking or dramatic music.

-The most inspiring and powerful speech I listened to this week was by Inky Johnson.
+For example, the most powerful speech I listened too this week was by Inky Johnson.

 The message can be directly applied to your fitness journey and you can listen to Tortoise & Hare below.